mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 And now we have a lovely looking index page that shows us the data for each of our rentals.

-Next stop, individual rental pages.
+Next stop: individual rental pages.

 ## PART 2